-(3) When a person is in lawful custody for any offence punishable on indictment or summary conviction under any Act, the officerin-charge of police at the station where he is so in custody may take or cause to be taken all such particulars as may be deemed necessary for the identification of such person, including his photograph and finger-prints, and may use or cause to be used such reasonable force as may be necessary to secure the same.
-19.
+- (3) When a person is in lawful custody for any offence punishable on indictment or summary conviction under any Act, the officer-in-charge of police at the station where he is so in custody may take or cause to be taken all such particulars as may be deemed necessary for the identification of such person, including his photograph and finger-prints, and may use or cause to be used such reasonable force as may be necessary to secure the same. - 19.
+Part XI of the Principal Act is amended as follows:- - (a) Section three hundred and seventy: Omit the words "not capital", and add at the end of the section the words "Provided further that nothing in this section shall affect the right of the Crown to insert alternative counts in any indictment describing the offence in different terms." - (b) Section three hundred and ninety-two: Add at the end of the section the words "and it shall be sufficient to state generally that the matter charged as having been falsely sworn was false in fact without negativing each assignment specifically." - (c) Section four hundred and six: Insert after the words "for the murder", the words "or manslaughter".

-19. Part XI of the Principal Act is amended as follows :---
+(d) Section four hundred and seven: Add the

-- (a) Section three hundred and seventy: Omit the words "not capital". - (b) Section three Thundred and eighty: Omit the words "not beiing capital". - (c) Section three hundred and ninety-two: Add at the end of the section the words "and it shall be sufficient to state generally that the matter charged as having been falsely sworn was false in fact without negativing each assignment specifically." - (d) Section four hundred and six: Insert after the words "for the murder", the words "or manslaughter". - (e) Section four hundred and seven: Add the following subsection:---
+following subsection:-

-(3) Nothing; herein contained shall apply to any person who but for this Act would be at common law (or by any Act or Imperial Act compellable to give evidence in such proceedings.
+(3) Nothing herein contained shall apply to any person who but for this Act would be at common law or by any Act or Imperial Act compellable to give evidence in such proceedings.